RickStrahl/BlogPosts/2024-03/Html to PDF Generation using the WebView2 Control/HtmlToPdfGenerationUsingTheWebview2Control.md

 After a lot of digging and experimenting however, I managed to figure out a way to host the control **without requiring an explicit Window context/desktop** that allows the PDF generation to work even in service based application, such as running inside of IIS.
 More on that later...

 ### Chromium Print and PDF Output UI
 If you've used the WebView2 control in your desktop apps, you probably know that it's basically a full featured instance of Microsoft Edge and as such it has native UI support for Printing and PDF Exporting through that interface.
-Here's the WebView2 control in a Windows Desktop application (Markdown Monster) displaying a document and popping up the Print dialog with Ctrl-P to ""
+Here's the WebView2 control in a Windows Desktop application (Markdown Monster) displaying a document and popping up the Print dialog with Ctrl-P as shown in **Figure 2**.

 ![Web View2 Print U I](WebView2PrintUI.png)
 <small>**Figure 2** - The WebView Print UI allows for PDF Exports just as in any Chromium browser.</small>